-ΔkWh = ((WattsBASE - WattsEE) / 1000) HOURS WHFe
+$\Delta kWh = ((WattsBASE - WattsEE) / 1000) HOURS WHFe$

 WattsBASE = Actual Connected load of baseline fixture WattsEE = Actual Connected load of delamped fixture HOURS = Average hours of use per year = If annual operating hours are unknown, see table "C&I Interior Lighting Operating Hours by Building Type" in Appendix D. Otherwise, use site specific annual operating hours information.
-610 WHFe = Waste Heat Factor for Energy to account for cooling and heating impacts from efficient lighting. = Varies by utility, building type, and HVAC equipment type.
-If HVAC type is known, see table "Waste Heat Factors for C&I Lighting - Known HVAC Types" in Appendix D. If HVAC type is
+751 WHFe = Waste Heat Factor for Energy to account for cooling and heating impacts from efficient lighting. = Varies by utility, building type, and HVAC equipment type.
+If HVAC type is known, see table "Waste Heat Factors for C&I Lighting - Known HVAC Types" in Appendix E. If HVAC type is unknown or the space is unconditioned, assume WHFe = WHFd = 1.0.

-610 Site-specific annual operating hours should be collected following best-practice data collection techniques as appropriate.
+751 Site-specific annual operating hours should be collected following best-practice data collection techniques as appropriate.
 In most cases, it should not be assumed that the lighting hours of operation are identical to the reported operating hours for the business.
 Any use of site-specific annual operating hours information will be subject to regulatory approval and potential measurement and verification adjustment.
+Maintain a consistent approach with the intent of reporting accurate savings; do not use site-specific hours in some cases and Appendix D hours in others to boost savings.